sosy-lab/java-smt/doc/Developers.md

 #### Requirements

+Please make sure that all necessary libraries are already released on Maven Central, before (or at least while) publishing a new version of JavaSMT.
+Maven does not check for existing dependencies automatically.

 Please make sure that you have a valid user account and configured your local settings accordingly.
 For example, insert the following content into `~/.m2/settings.xml`:
 ```xml